bosniankicks/Kurva-Krome/README.md

     await browser.cookies('mycookies.json'); -- saves cookies to a json file by the users request

+    await browser.holdclick(x,y, duration_in_ms) -- sends a hold click to a x, y coordinate and holds for the duration in ms for the click

     await kurva.end(); -- closes the browser and session